 This is a superbly simple dish.
-Basically just 5 main ingredients, the paprika spiked chorizo warms with its mild smokiness and combined with the tomatoes provides a rich ragu.
+Basically just 5 main ingredients, the paprika spiked chorizo warms with its mild smokiness and combined with the tomatoes provides a rich ragu in a short amount of time.
 Topping this with some grated buffalo mozzarella and fresh, peppery rocket delivers a plate that will warm and comfort on any chilly autumn evening, and indeed even the whole year around.

 Ingredients (Serve 4-6)

 1 tbsp olive oil

 1 x 250g chorizo peeled and sliced into ½ centimetre slices